 Best All-Around Laptops for Students

 Apple’s flagship laptop is our favorite all-around laptop for students.
 Like all Apple products, the MacBook Pro’s design and build are top of the line.
 It looks and feels sturdier than any other laptop available, and the overall design and interface should be familiar to Apple users.
 In terms of performance, the MacBook Pro also sits near the top of its class.
-The 13-inch base model with Apple’s new Touch Bar feature (our recommended model for most users), features 8th generation Intel Core i5 processors.
-That should more than suit the needs of most college students, but if you want to push it to the next level, you can opt for the 15-inch model with Core i7 or i9 processors.
-In other words, they’re the fastest and most powerful Apple laptops yet.
+The new 2021 models are equipped with Apple’s new M1 processors, the first original Apple-designed CPUs.
+They are the fastest and most powerful Apple laptops yet.
 On top of that, the MacBook Pro features our favorite display.
-If there are any gripes to be had, some might find the superthin keyboard annoying and uncomfortable and the new Touch Bar is mostly useless.
-And of course, the price.

 Budget Alternative — ASUS VivoBook F510UA

 The ASUS VivoBook F510UA is a lightweight and portable laptop with great specs for the cost.
 Its display measures 15.6 inches and has Full HD resolution (1920 x 1080).
 Inside, it packs some heat.
 The VivoBook F510UA has the 8th generation Core i5 CPU with a massive 1TB HDD storage drive and 8GB of RAM.
 It runs on Windows 10, so you should be able to run any of the programs you need, though it is not recommended for gaming.
 Its big storage drive is also a setback, as it is a little slower than computers with an SSD.
 But if need be, you can always switch out the built-in hard disk for an SDD.
 The battery life, at up to 5 hours, is also wanting, but not a deal breaker.